Git-hSin/TeamPerformanceCommImpact/README.md

 ### Sports Organizations
-20 years of data (1998 - 2018) regarding the win/loss records, playoff/championship data, and attendance figures for each team in Major League Baseball, the National Football League, and the National Basketball Association.
+-20 years of data (1998 - 2018) regarding the win/loss records, playoff/championship data, and attendance figures for each team in Major League Baseball, the National Football League, and the National Basketball Association.
   - Sources:
     - MLB Data: https://www.baseball-reference.com/
     - NFL Data: https://www.pro-football-reference.com/
     - NBA Data: https://www.basketball-reference.com/
- - Teams
+ - The above sources provide tables that can be manipulated and exported as CSV files.
+Once the data was gathered and cleaned, Tim organized them into analysis-ready DataFrames via the Python Pandas library.
 ### Zillow

 ### US Census